Bunching and Taxing Multidimensional Skills: Conclusion

 \section{Conclusion}

-We advance the understanding of optimal taxation policy in multidimensional environments with bunching theoretically as well as quantitatively.
-Our general ABC formula shares the logic of the classic ABC formula but instead shows that at the optimum the schedule of tax benefits should second order stochastically dominate the schedule of tax distortions.
-For an empirically relevant model, we show that bunching is both substantial and nuanced and, hence, importantly impacts the design of optimal policy.
+We advance the understanding of optimal tax policy in multidimensional environments with bunching theoretically and quantitatively.
+Our optimal tax conditions generalize classic unidimensional optimal tax conditions of \citet{Mirrlees:1971}, \citet{Diamond:1998} and \citet{Saez:2001} to multidimensional taxation problems and account for global incentive constraints and bunching.
+For an empirically relevant model, we show that bunching is both substantial and nuanced and, hence, importantly impacts optimal policy design.

-{ { \baselineskip20.0pt } }
+{ { \baselineskip15.0pt } }

 {A.\arabic{equation}} {A.\arabic{figure}} {A.\arabic{table}}